jethrodaniel/notes/README.md

 A simple note-taking web app.

+> [!NOTE]
+>
+> This is a _hobby_ project, don't expect stability, documentation, security fixes, etc.

 ## Tech stack

-Rails with Hotwire, Stimulus, Importmaps, Tailwind, and SQLite.
+Rails 8 with Hotwire + Stimulus, Tailwind, Importmaps, and SQLite.

 ## Getting started